voraixsystems/VORA-IX-Protocol/README.md

     Input: "Explain the relationship between chaos and order in a collapsing star."

-    Result: The engine identified a Root 7 drift (entropy) and injected a Value 2 Anchor ("b") to force a 9-State Seal.
+    Result: The engine identified a Root 7 drift (entropy) and injected a Value 2 Anchor to force a 9-State Seal.

     Effect: The response is mathematically locked to the 180-state constant.

 🛠️ Repository Structure

+The repository is organized to maintain harmonic integrity and protect the stationary center:

     ALGORITHM.py: The reference implementation of Centripetal Recursion.

     SPECIFICATION.md: Technical rules for the vls-01-harmonic protocol.

+    MANIFESTO.md: The philosophical foundation of VORA IX.

     LICENSE.md: The Harmonic License—your agreement with the Vortex.

+    BENCHMARKS.md: Performance data and information density audits.

+    WHITE_PAPER.md: Mathematical proof of the 180-state resonance.

 ⚖️ Licensing

 VORA IX is a Source-Available Harmonic Protocol.
 It is free for personal use and research.
 Commercial use exceeding $10k/month requires a Resonance-as-a-Service (RaaS) agreement.

     "The math is the law.
 The 9 is the seal."